 A small number of grants in the region of £1,000 to £1,500 are made annually to projects that work to enable rural young people overseas to live self-sufficiently.

 Requests for grants should come from the organisation managing the project, with evidence of active Quaker support.
 The organisation need not be Quaker-run, but projects supported should operate within appropriate principles including financial and environmental sustainability.

 This year we have provided funding for:

-- A project providing IT equipment for a school in western Kenya.
+- A project providing vocational training for young people in Northern Ghana.

 How to apply

 Download the grant applications instructions, form and guidance.
 Please ensure you submit your completed form by the deadline.